Mansour Ojjeh: McLaren

 As the team performance deteriorated, Ojjeh's relationship with Dennis was heavily affected.
 Both have faced numerous disagreement between each other since.
 During these times McLaren was criticized due to underperforming after resuming the powertrain supply deal with Honda which affected the car performance.
 In 2014, while Ojjeh was hospitalized for lung disease, Dennis removed CEO Martin Whitmarsh who was a close friend of Ojjeh and terminated the team contract with Mexican driver Sergio Pérez in order to give way to Danish driver Kevin Magnussen; both in opposition to Ojjeh's wishes.
 In 2015 Dennis wanted to keep Kevin Magnussen to partner Fernando Alonso in 2015, it was Ojjeh who stepped in and undermined him, forcing him to take Jenson Button instead.
 In 2016, Ron Dennis stepped down from McLaren.
 Later, Dennis unsuccessfully sued Ojjeh and Mumtalakat.

-Health issues
+Health issues and death

-In late 2013 Ojjeh had a double lung transplant after suffering with IPF lung disease for the previous four years, returning to full health in 2014.
+In late 2013 Ojjeh had a double lung transplant after suffering from IPF lung disease for the previous four years, returning to full health in 2014.

 Ojjeh died on the morning of 6 June 2021 at the age of 68.
-McLaren Racing paid tribute to him with his name written in McLaren's logo style on the MCL35M and team cap at the 2021 French Grand Prix.
+McLaren Racing paid tribute to him with his name written in McLaren's logo style on the McLaren MCL35M and team cap at the 2021 French Grand Prix.

+Personal life

+Ojjeh is survived by his wife Kathy, and their four children, Lana, Lia, Sara and Sultan.